Pharmacy Research UK

 Overview

 Pharmacy Research UK (Charity 1148335) was established to promote research into the practice of pharmacy and advance public health by supporting pharmacists and pharmacy professionals.
 With annual expenditure of approximately £421,000, the charity funds research into how and why people access pharmacy services, what pharmacies do, and what happens to patients as a result of this care.
-Led by Chief Executive Guy Parckar since 2018, PRUK is a member of the Association of Medical Research Charities (AMRC) and the principal funder of early career research pharmacists in the UK.
+Led by Chief Executive Guy Parckar, PRUK is a member of the Association of Medical Research Charities (AMRC) and the principal funder of early career research pharmacists in the UK.
 Their research spans long-term conditions, safe medicines use, mental health, and developing the future pharmacy workforce.
-PRUK emphasizes supporting UK registered pharmacists and pharmacy technicians to build research capacity through a range of personal awards, project grants, and partnership schemes.
+PRUK emphasises supporting UK registered pharmacists and pharmacy technicians to build research capacity through a range of personal awards, project grants, and partnership schemes.

 Funding Priorities

-Grant Programs
+Grant Programmes

 PhD Studentship Award (Annual application)